After you have installed Windows, the

 NOTE: These files are hidden in the Windows Explorer!
 To unhide: Tools, Folder Options, tab View, enable Display the content of system folders, enable Show hidden files and folders, disable Hide extensions for known file types and disable Hide protected operating system files.

 If there are still troubles installing critical updates in spite of the above tips, you can disable the critical update.
-Double click the yellow shield for the critical updates and choose for custom install.
+Double click the yellow shield for the critical updates and choose for the custom install.
 Disable the critical update which you don't want to be offered again (confirm in the next window).
 Automatic updates of the Control panel gives the option to show the hidden updates and install them as you wish (at the bottom of the window you will find the option Offer updates again that I've previously hidden).

 With the new Windows Update software, all updates are stored in the folder C:\WINDOWS\SoftwareDistribution\Download.
 By copying these files to a safe location, you have a backup for a new Windows installation.
 This can save a lot of download time, especially if you have a slow internet connection.